cnoe-io/website/blog/2023-11-06-idp-data-preso/index.md

 Embracing GitOps practices, the answer to that last question may sound rather trivial: *GIT, git is obviously the source of truth, since, you know ...
 GitOps!*

-However, while git represents the intended source of truth, truth is actually realized where the resource is deployed, revealing the beloved *resource status*.
+However, while git represents the intended source of truth, truth is actually realized where the resource is deployed, revealing its beloved *resource status*.
 That is why you may hear people sarcastically refer to git as the *source of hope* in GitOps.

 Our current collective of practices reveals that there is no silver bullet when deciding entity representations in a developer portal.
 What establishes the actual source of truth, from which Backstage entity representations to be drawn, primarily depends on company practices and tools DevOps teams have available to them.